 Some northern bridges present challenges to motorcyclists.
 There are numerous narrow 2-lane bridges, many with metal-grated decks that can be very slippery when wet and have longitudinal grooves that tend to cause motorcycles to sway.
 Go with the sway rather than fighting it.
 There are also wood-deck bridges that are very slippery when wet.
 Slow down when crossing these bridges.

 Be wary when driving on roads with rumble strips.
 Some roads will have rumble strips down the center lines so that people who wander into the center of the highway will be alerted to their location.
-These rumble strips can startle a biker while pulling out to pass a vehicle ahead and cause them to overcorrect.
-These grooves have been studied and determined to not be a danger in and of themselves for motorcyclists, but when taken by surprise by them, can impact a rider.
+These rumble strips can startle a biker while pulling out to pass a vehicle ahead and cause them to over correct.
+These grooves have been studied and determined to not be a danger in and of themselves for motorcyclists, but can impact a rider if surprised by them.